Complexity and Misspecification: Introduction

+The closest theoretical paper is \citet{gabaix25}, which introduces ``first-order'' complexity aversion through imperfect signals about the optimal action.
+We show that the high-simplicity version of our framework generates the same reduced-form objective as first-order complexity aversion in the paper's leading examples. \citet{mononen25} provides an axiomatic foundation for the entropy-modified expected utility using event-splitting considerations; our framework nests a subjective version of this model. \citet{puri25} studies simplicity in risky choice through the support size of lotteries, a different measure of complexity than entropy.
+A bit further afield, \citet{oprea20} studies the complexity of decision rules using automata theory, and \citet{lipman95} models bounded rationality using coarse representations.

-\paragraph{Expected utility and complexity.} Our entropic penalty for complexity is also a popular modeling approach when the agent faces no concern for misspecification.
-Specifically, \citet{mononen25} axiomatizes preferences that deviate from standard expected utility by adding an entropic penalty.
-These preferences are pervasive in economic applications, e.g., \citet[][Chapters 3.5--3.6]{and92} shows a representative agent characterization for the logit random-choice model based on the maximization of a perturbed utility with an entropic penalty.
-Thus, our framework also nests \citeauthor{mononen25}'s (\citeyear{mononen25}) preferences. \paragraph{Narratives and coarse reasoning.} \citet{shiller17} defends the inclusion of ``narratives'' in formal economic analysis, defining them as simple, contagious explanations of events that drive decision-making.
+\paragraph{Narratives and coarse reasoning.} \citet{shiller17} defends the inclusion of ``narratives'' in formal economic analysis, defining them as simple, contagious explanations of events that drive decision-making.
 This focus on simplicity aligns with theories of coarse reasoning, such as \citet{mullainathan2008coarse}, where agents act on limited representations by grouping distinct states into broad categories.
 Our framework operationalizes this preference for simple narratives through an entropic penalty on worst-case beliefs.
-By favoring low-entropy distortions, our model captures an agent who is most concerned by simple, concentrated explanations of failure---effectively ``coarsening'' the worst-case scenario---rather than by complex, diffused ones.
+By favoring low-entropy distortions, our model captures an agent who is most concerned by simple, concentrated explanations of failure, effectively ``coarsening'' the worst-case scenario.

-\paragraph{Information-theoretic preferences.} The entropy penalty on worst-case beliefs relates to rational inattention \citep{sims03} and information-theoretic models of choice \citep{matvejka15}.
+\paragraph{Information-theoretic preferences.} The entropic penalty on worst-case beliefs relates to rational inattention \citep{sims03} and information-theoretic models of choice \citep{matvejka15}.
 In those frameworks, agents incur information processing costs proportional to entropy reduction.
-Here, we interpret the complexity parameter as a shadow price on the entropy of worst-case scenarios (see Online Appendix \ref{app:MDL}), linking preferences for simple explanations to information capacity constraints.
+Here, we interpret the complexity parameter as a shadow price on the entropy of worst-case scenarios, linking preferences for simple explanations to information capacity constraints.\footnote{Formally, since our baseline criterion adds entropy linearly to Nature’s minimization problem, it is the Lagrangian form of an equivalent problem in which worst-case beliefs are chosen subject to an upper bound on their entropy.
+Hence, our complexity parameter is naturally interpreted as the shadow price of one extra unit of information-processing capacity, available to construct the adversarial belief.}